Midi Tools – Overview

 The MidiTools are housed in a beautiful stainless steel case, the upper half painted in transparent strawberry red, yum.
 Like all Stereoping products their firmware can easly be updated over Midi.
 Please click the tabs for more info about the little helpers.

 The PolyChainer distributes incoming midi notes to it’s both MIDI OUT jacks – one after the other.
-The position of the switch labeled POLY / LAYER determines whether it should double the POLYphony (max.
-6 notes per MIDI OUT) or LAYER the sounds of 2 connected synthesizers.
+The position of the switch labeled POLY / LAYER determines whether it should double the POLYphony or LAYER the sounds of 2 connected synthesizers.
+The maximum of possible voices per synth does not matter at all.

 Originally it was designed for enabling the Synth Programmer to use the GROUP mode with two Matrix (1000 or 6/6R or even mixed) for doubling polyphony.
 Without the PolyChainer this is not possible for two reasons: